jruizvar/cnn-model/README.md

 these particles in the barrel section of the CMS ECAL.
 Charged pions are also taken into account as they frequently arise in LHC collisions.

-We use a computer vision approach to deal with the analysis of the 2-dimensional energy distributions.
+We use a computer vision approach to deal with the analysis of the energy distributions.
 Specifically, we solve a supervised classification problem considering three target classes: electrons, photons and pions.
 The classification model is based on artificial neural networks with convolutional layers.
-The model was trained on different datasets created by selecting images with total energy above a threshold that varies from 0 to 30 GeV in steps of 10 GeV.
+The model was trained on a datasets simulated by a particle gun with truth energy of 50 GeV.
+On top of the reconstructed energy with apply different thresholds from 0 to 30 GeV in steps of 10 GeV.
 Regardless of the threshold, we ensure 20K examples for training and 20K examples for validation.
 The optimization routine was run in batches of 128 images during 10K steps, for a total of 64 epochs.
 As a result, we achieved a classification accuracy of 93% in the best scenario.